The Beginner’s Guide to VPS: What Is It, Why Do You Need It, and When Should You Upgrade?

 While VPS hosting is more expensive than a shared plan, the benefits of a VPS give you a lot of bang for your buck — without having to spring for the much-pricier dedicated hosting plans.

-We know you’ve got lots of options when it comes to VPS hosting.
 At DreamHost, we’ve never been comfortable fitting in with the crowd.
-Here are a few of the ways our VPS offering stands apart:
+Here are a few ways our VPS offering stands apart: 24/7 customer support, an intuitive panel, scalable RAM, unlimited bandwidth, unlimited hosting domains, and SSD storage.